zhenik/ern-card-game/README.md

 - Eureka is used for service discovery.

 #### Gamelogic
-The main part of the game, the logic and execution for it is defined in the "Gamelogic" API.
+The main part of the game, the logic and execution is defined in the "Gamelogic" API.
 This API has two endpoints, one for finding an opponent and one for starting the fight.

 GET /enemy is the endpoint for finding opponent: